 - Does my playing sound like the audio below, or is there a small silence between each note?

 Does your right hand find the strings it wants to hit with ease?

 Practice this exercise on open strings.
-If it gives you a hard time, you may need to give your right hand some more attention.
+If it gives you a hard time, you may need to give your guitar picking some more attention.

 In the second exercise, the left hand had nothing to do since you were only playing open strings.